This Is Not America (Residente song): Composition

-The song is a brainchild of Residente's recent work between 2019 with professors at Yale University and New York University, where they studied Residente's brain waves along with the brain patterns of worms, mice, monkeys, flies, and others, to create musical frequencies that would become rhythms.
+The song is a brainchild of Residente's work with professors at Yale University and New York University, where they studied Residente's brain waves along with the brain patterns of worms, mice, monkeys, flies, and others, to create musical frequencies that would become rhythms.
 Residente's work with universities began for the creation of his second solo album.
 For this song, Residente used his own brain waves and the brain waves of worms to develop emphatic waves of electronica mixed with his rapping, Ibeyi's voice and Puerto Rican percussion.

 Lyrics

-The lyrics portray different facts about Latin American culture throughout history, including colonialism, slavery, as well as criticism of imperialism, the meaning and usage of the term "America" and some of the dictatorships that occurred in the 60s, 70s and 80s in South America.
+The lyrics portray different facts about Latin American culture throughout history, including colonialism, slavery, as well as criticism of imperialism, the meaning and usage of the term "America" and some of the dictatorships that occurred in the 70s and 80s in South America.

 The song mentions 2Pac (real name Tupac Shakur), one of the most famous rappers in the United States.
 In an interview with Genius, Residente said about the mention that "you all admire Tupac like I do and his name comes from Peru" referring to the fact that Tupac was named after Túpac Amaru II, the descendant of the last Incan ruler, who was executed in Peru in 1781 after his failed revolt against the Spanish rule.

 The term "America" is also discussed in the song, with Residente rapping that "America is not just the USA.
 It's from Tierra del Fuego to Canada.
 You've got to be really gross, really hollow.
 It's like saying that Africa is just Morocco".
 During his interview with Genius, Residente mentions that when he went to the United States, as a Latino, he was uncomfortable with the fact that they used the term to refer only to the country.
 Affirming that this did not bother him or offend him, but only made him uncomfortable, he said that he felt like "Man, these people think they are the center of the world".

 The lyrics of the song also mention gangs, immigration, murdered journalists, economic depressions, drug trafficking, police brutality, false positive cases in Colombia, "5 presidents in 11 days", people in exile, as well as various other topics.

 Childish Gambino was mentioned directly in the song while his similar song, "This Is America" is mentioned indirectly by Residente, generating some controversy.
 Residente mentioned on the subject stating that he is a fan of Gambino, and that when he was going to launch "This Is America", he at first thought that "this was going to be over the whole continent".
 "This Is America" discusses police violence in the United States, the racism across the nation, as well as shootings and gun violence.
 Residente noted that these issues mentioned in the song were "super necessary, but at the same time, I thought that there were a lot of things he didn't cover about [the American continent], so I said 'why don't I cover what's missing and put it out there'".